maahibatra/maahis-corner/README.md

     - reveal of secret cipher on button click.
     - on three clicks, input box for message is revealed. on clicking enter, the cat reacts with a message.
     - screenshots of my projects beside the description using flex. flex is also used in footer.

+of course, i have no clue of the validity of some of these features, and i might've missed some, so i have no clue how many scoops it'll result to!